MotherNature/theladders-object-calisthenics/interactions.md

     + Jobseekers can not apply to a job with someone else’s resume.
 + Jobseekers, when displayed, should be displayed by their name.
 + Recruiters, when displayed, should be displayed by their name.
++ Jobs, when displayed, should be displayed with a title and the name of the recruiter who posted it.

 # Local TODO